How to Bypass a School Firewall: Tips and Warnings

 There are several tricks to getting around a school firewall.
 It depends on how the firewall works; some may monitor what you type in the address bar, while others will actively monitor the traffic.
 Give these a shot and see which one works best.

-1. Use a Proxy Server to Get Around URL Restrictions
+1. Use a Proxy Site to Get Around URL Restrictions

-Proxy servers are services that handle your requests for you.
+Proxy sites are services that handle your requests for you.
 These servers are handy when you’re trying to circumvent a firewall because the proxy handles all the surfing for you.

 2. Use a VPN to Encrypt Your Traffic